Echo Park Lake, lotus

 • Griffith Park

-It’s easy to forget you’re still in the city as you trek through the mix of native chaparral and landscaped paths that covers this rugged park.
-But take one look out from the iconic Griffith Observatory and you’ll find yourself face-to-face with the L.A.
+It’s easy to forget you’re still in the city as you trek through the mix of native chaparral and landscaped paths that cover the 4,210 acres of this rugged park.
+But take one look out from the iconic Griffith Observatory, and you’ll find yourself face-to-face with the L.A.
 Basin as it stretches out to the ocean.
-Griffith’s myriad attractions and wilderness caters to all types: intrepid hikers can explore the Bronson Caves and visit Amir’s Garden; easygoing weekenders can relax in the shaded, verdant passage through Fern Dell or the picnic tables at Crystal Springs; kid-toting visitors can board the steamers at Travel Town or explore the archaic cages at the Old Zoo; and pop culture lovers can catch a show at the Greek Theatre or visit Walt’s Barn (a transplanted shed where Disney himself would tinker away with model trains).
+Griffith’s myriad attractions and wilderness cater to all types: Intrepid hikers can explore the Bronson Caves and visit Amir’s Garden; easygoing weekenders can relax in the shaded, verdant passage through Fern Dell or at the picnic tables at Crystal Springs; kid-toting visitors can board the steamers at Travel Town or visit with animals at the L.A.
+Zoo; history buffs can learn all about the American West at the Autry Museum; and pop culture lovers can catch a show at the Greek Theatre or visit Walt’s Barn (a transplanted shed where Disney himself would tinker away with model trains once upon a time).

 • Things to do